citusdata/citus/CONTRIBUTING.md

   cd citus
   ./configure
-  # If you already install the project previously, you need to clean it first
+  # If you have already installed the project previously, you need to clean it first
   make clean
   make
   make install